-Hockey Canada’s National Coach Certification Program (NCCP) is a competency-based program.
+Hockey Canada’s National Coaching Certification Program (NCCP) is a competency-based program.
 The program enables coaches to build their coaching tools and knowledge of the game, so they can work effectively with their players.
 Within the Hockey Canada structure the Community Coach Stream, Competition Introduction Stream, Competition Development Stream and Instructional Stream are delivered at the provincial level.
 Clinic schedules can be obtained by contacting your local Hockey Canada Branch.

 NCCP Instructional Stream – Skills Coach Certification Seminar